A Closer Look at Lice Bites and Rashes with Pictures

 How To Treat Head Lice Bites

 Because lice symptoms are the result of an allergic reaction to lice saliva, the only way to get rid of lice bites and rashes is to actually get rid of lice.
 As long as lice are on your head, you will continue to have bites and rashes.
-Using an anti-itch ointment on the neck may provide limited relief, but the bites, rashes, and itching will not fully subside until the lice is gone.
+Using an anti-itch ointment on the neck may provide limited relief, but the bites, rashes, and itching will not go away until the lice are gone.

-It is common to continue to have the appearance of lice bites and rashes for a few more days, even after lice is gone.
+It is common to continue to have the appearance of lice bites and rashes for a few more days, even after lice are gone.
 It takes time for the body to heal and recover from the allergic reaction.
-All symptoms should go away within a week.
+But all symptoms should go away within a week.

 Summing it Up,